Back to Work - frequently asked questions

 This category remains open until the $6 million fund is fully subscribed or 30 June 2020 depending on which occurs first.

 - Your employee needs to start work with you before 30 June 2018 (dairy industry and automotive workers) or 30 June 2020 (Latrobe Valley unemployed or retrenched Halzelwood Power Station workers) for you to receive the Back to Work payment.
-While you have nine months from the date of employment to lodge your claim, if the funding pool is exhausted before we receive your claim, it will not be paid.
+While you have nine months from the date of employment to lodge your first instalment claim, if the funding pool is exhausted before we receive your claim, it will not be paid.

 - Payments do not include GST.